atomgomba/orangebox/docs/development.rst

     # create and activate virtual environment
     cd orangebox
     python3 -m venv env
-    . env/bin/activate

     # install orangebox for development in the active environment
-    python setup.py develop
+    env/bin/python setup.py develop

-If you wish to remove the development install and keep the virtual env, you can do it like this from within the active environment:
+If you wish to remove the development install and keep the virtual env you can uninstall it:

 ::

-    $ python setup.py develop --uninstall
+    $ env/bin/python setup.py develop --uninstall

 Development tools
 ~~~~~~~~~~~~~~~~~